cedadev/ceda-div-hugo-hinode/content/news/updates/2025/2025-12-10-support-over-christmas-period.md

 Work continues with our (huge!) task of moving Group Workspaces from old storage at `/gws/nopw/j04/*` to newer storage hardware. {{<link "https://docs.google.com/spreadsheets/d/1peHz7k3AfPAM_Z8pD-myX28S5bXAZMoZ_U3cAOC6ouo/edit?gid=1821731582#gid=1821731582">}}This sheet{{</link>}} provides an overview of progress and proposed dates for each group workspace.
 Please liaise with your GWS manager about the proposed dates: they can then liaise with JASMIN support on your behalf regarding any scheduling issues.

-Progress with archive migration and recovery from the recent data loss incident will be covered in a separate update.
+Progress with recovery from the recent data incident is [covered separately here](/tags/data-incident-nov25/).

 ## New single login service

 A new, single login service is now available at `login.jasmin.ac.uk`.
 Users can use this single name as the login host for onward connections to sci servers and other locations within JASMIN.
-Initially 2 additional login servers have been put in place behind this: you are assigned one of them automatically as you connect.
+Initially 3 new login servers have been put in place behind this: you are assigned one of them automatically as you connect.
 If all goes well, we plan to decommission the individual servers `login-0[1,2,3,4]` (date TBC) and encourage users to connect to the single entity instead.
 Further updates to follow, but you are invited to try connecting to the new login service now.

 - Some users may need to run `ssh-keygen -R login.jasmin.ac.uk` first to remove previous host key entries for that name from their `~/.ssh/authorized_keys`.